 Our entire infrastructure is built to distract.
 We are all so busy all of the time we never have time for the things we want to do.
 I cannot tell you how often I’ve found myself saying that over the years.
 Now, we suddenly find ourselves NOT BUSY, and it’s terrifying.
 Never mind the external fears of food, supplies, and of course, the virus itself, we now have to deal directly with ourselves – and it’s foreign to many of us.

-Its time for the DEEP DIVE.
+It’s time for the DEEP DIVE.

-The grief, anxiety, sadness, overwhelm – these are real places and they are symptoms that inform us that we are unbalanced and we need deep healing.
-Much easier said than done though, as this warrior can attest to.
-Talk is cheap, its the action and the BEING that is the hard part, the challenging part, the lifechanging part.
-And, the only way around it is right through it.
+The grief, anxiety, sadness, overwhelm – these are real places, and they are symptoms that inform us that we are unbalanced and we need deep healing.
+Much easier said than done, though, as this warrior can attest to.
+Talk is cheap, its the action and the BEING that is the hard part, the challenging part, the life-changing part.
+And the only way around it is right through it.

-Warriors are powerful symbols because we know deep down that they represent the strength in our vulnerability and the power of our intention to keep picking up that blade and that shield and to always show up, no matter what or where we are called.
+Warriors are powerful symbols because we know deep down that they represent the strength in our vulnerability and the power of our intention to keep picking up that blade and that shield and always to show up, no matter what or where we are called.

 Warriors, we’ve been called.
-Hunker down and let’s do what needs doing.
+Hunker down, and let’s do what needs doing.